Welcome to Year Three

 Spellings and times tables will be practiced each week as these are extremely important.
 Additional spelling and times tables curriculum information can be found in the children’s planners.
 Children also have access to Doodles and Timestables Rockstars.
 There are competitions and celebrations throughout the school for streaks on doodles!

-Spring 1 Homework Ancient Civilisations
+Spring 1 Environment Homework

 Units of Learning